Do I need to register?

 You can only register if you are a natural person or represent a legal person, as defined by your national laws.
 If your company has established several legal persons, for example, daughter companies or subsidiaries, each of those legal persons will need to submit their own registration.

 You can only register if you are located in the European Economic Area (EEA).
-This includes Austria, Belgium, Bulgaria, Croatia, Cyprus, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, and the United Kingdom.
+This includes Austria, Belgium, Bulgaria, Croatia, Cyprus, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain and Sweden.

 If you are located outside the EEA, you will need either an importer or an ‘only representative' to register you substance.

 The various roles have specific definitions under REACH, which do not always correspond with those used elsewhere.